 The name of Ronald Lacey's character, "Ikol," spelled backwards is "Loki."
 Loki, in Nordic mythology, was the God of Evil and Corruption, infamous for being a jealousy-prone troublemaker, and plays a pivotal role in the End of the World.

 It is commonly believed that Robert E. Howard created the character of Red Sonja in one of his Conan short stories.
-In reality, he created a character with a similar name (Red Sonya) that appeared in a minor role in a non-fantasy work of historical fiction.
-"Red Sonja", the character popularized by the 1985 movie, actually first appeared in a Conan comic book written by Roy Thomas and illustrated by Barry Windsor-Smith.
+In reality, he created a character with a similar name (Red Sonya) appeared in "Shadow of the Vulture," a story set in 16th-century Turkey with no Conan connections.
+This was the namesake of the famous "Red Sonja" who first appeared in a Conan comic book written by Roy Thomas and illustrated by Barry Windsor-Smith.